 The New York Times Best-Illustrated Books of the Year

-Jill Santopolo, the Editorial Director of Philomel Books, joined Penguin Random House in 2009 before attaining her current position in 2016.
+Jill Santopolo, the Associate Publisher of Philomel Books, joined Penguin Random House in 2009 before attaining her current position in 2016.
 She holds a BA in English Literature from Columbia University and an MFA in Writing for Children from the Vermont College of Fine Arts.
 Jill is best known for editing books that empower young readers, including the New York Times bestseller It’s Your World: Get Informed, Get Inspired & Get Going! by Chelsea Clinton, the National Book Award-finalist A Tangle of Knots by Lisa Graff, the Amelia Bloomer winner The Secret Sky by Atia Abawi, the New York Times bestselling Nightshade series by Andrea Cremer, The Castle in the Mist by Amy Ephron, Proxy by Alex London, Peanut Butter & Cupcake! by Terry Border, Girling Up: How To Be Strong, Smart and Spectacular by neuroscientist and star of The Big Bang Theory Mayim Bialik, and She Persisted, a picture book by Chelsea Clinton and Alexandra Boiger that celebrates inspirational American women who embody the power of persistence.
 Jill is always on the lookout for well-written stories, both fiction and non-fiction, that challenge readers to think more deeply about the world around them.
 When she’s not editing, Jill is an adjunct professor in the New School’s MFA program in writing for children and is a novelist herself.
 You can follow her on Twitter at @jillsantopolo.

-Liza Kaplan, Editor at Philomel Books, joined Penguin Random House in 2007 before attaining her current position in 2013.
+Liza Kaplan, Senior Editor at Philomel Books, joined Penguin Random House in 2007 before attaining her current position in 2013.
 She holds a BFA in Musical Theater, and English and American Literature, from New York University.
 Liza is best known for editing emotionally compelling literary novels that explore risky subjects—in both YA and middle grade—including #1 New York Times and international bestseller, Carnegie Medal finalist, and Golden Kite Award winner Salt to the Sea by Ruta Sepetys, National Jewish Book Award finalist and Amelia Bloomer winner Audacity by Melanie Crowder, Carnegie Medal finalist Fire Color One by Jenny Valentine, Crazy Messy Beautiful by Carrie Arcos, The First Time She Drowned by Kerry Kletter, The One Memory of Flora Banks by Emily Barr, and This Impossible Light by YouTube slam-poetry star Lily Myers.
 Liza is always on the lookout for superbly written realistic fiction, both contemporary and historical, that takes emotional risks and explores the complexities of the human condition.
 When she’s not editing, Liza can be found sharing the youngest of picture books with her own little reader.
 You can follow her on Twitter at @lizajkaplan.